New York State Law

 imposition of the mandatory surcharge, sex offender registration fee or

-that in substitution for the requirement of paragraph (c) of such
+except that in substitution for the requirement of paragraph (c) of such

 subdivision the summons shall state that the person served must appear